Oil and Gas Production Software STEM Scholarship for Women, brought to you by GreaseBook! An Oil and Gas Software Production Company.

 An academic scholarship program established in 2005 by the Michigan Oil & Gas Producers Education Foundation (MOGPEF) resulted in the awarding of 42 scholarships of $500 each to graduating high school seniors accepted at Michigan colleges or universities from 2007 through 2015.

-The Michigan Oil and Gas Association currently offers academic scholarships supported by funds contributed to honor the memory of Michigan oil and gas industry veterans Tony Howard and James Bigard.
+The Michigan Oil and Gas Association currently offers academic scholarships supported by funds contributed to honor the memory of Michigan oil and gas industry veterans Tony Howard, James Bigard and William Roth.

 The Tony Howard Scholarship Fund was established in 2010 in honor of Howard, who died Oct.
 11, 2010, following a career in all phases of oil and gas drilling that spanned more than 50 years.